rwdevlead/terraform-codespaces/labs/lab_16_replace_a_single_resource/AZURE/azure.md

 ## Additional Challenge

-1. Add an Azure Function App (Consumption plan) to the configuration, then practice replacing and removing it
-2. Create a terraform.tfvars file that changes multiple variables at once, then observe which resources get replaced
+1. Create a terraform.tfvars file that changes multiple variables at once, then observe which resources get replaced
-3. Try using `-replace` with a resource that has dependencies and observe how Terraform handles the dependencies
+2. Try using `-replace` with a resource that has dependencies and observe how Terraform handles the dependencies